How AI Product Photo Relighting Solves the Background-Color-Mismatch Problem in Ecommerce 2026

 💡 Quick-Start Recommendation

-If you're currently using background removal without relighting, your first action should be a single A/B test: take one product, relight it properly using powerful AI-powered product photography tools that handle background harmonization, and compare its conversion rate against your existing image.
+If you're currently using background removal without relighting, your first action should be a single A/B test: take one product, relight it properly using powerful AI-powered product photography tools that handle background harmonization, and compare its content performance against your existing image.
 The data will tell you whether relighting pays for itself.
 For most ecommerce categories in 2026, it does—often by a wide margin.

 That's not a small thing.
 In ecommerce, the image is the product.
 Make it look real.